-The upper portion of the vehicle certification (VC) label contains the manufacturer name, the month and year of manufacture, the certification statement and the VIN.
+The upper portion of the vehicle certification (VC) label contains the manufacturer name, the month and year of manufacture, the certification statement and the vehicle identification number (VIN).
 It also includes the gross vehicle weight rating (GVWR) and the gross axle weight rating (GAWR), as well as tire size and pressure ratings.
 The VC label is located on the left-hand front door edge.